younas-bangash/Muti-Processing--and--Multi-threading-Project/README.md

 for writing and reading

-In that project i use mutex and flags mehtod for the syncronization b/w the reading and the writinga processes and threads and i use the interrupts while one process or thread complete its job.
+In that project i use mutex and flags mehtod for the syncronization b/w the reading and the writing processes and threads and i use the interrupts while one process or thread complete its job.